adobe/reactor-packager/README.md

 }
 ```

-Once this is in place, you may then run the packager by executing the command `npm run packager` from the command line.
+Once this is in place, you may then run the packager by executing the command `npm run package` from the command line.